PostgreSQL Query Optimization: Revealing SQL Plan Directive Details

 3. Statistics management:

-• Use ALTER TABLE SET STATISTICS to adjust column statistics sampling
+• Use ALTER TABLE SET STATISTICS to refine how columns are sampled.

-4. Genetic Query Optimizer (GEQO): For complex queries with many joins, PostgreSQL uses a genetic algorithm approach that can be tuned with parameters like geqo_threshold [^3]
+4. Genetic Query Optimizer (GEQO): For complex queries with many joins, PostgreSQL uses a genetic algorithm approach, tunable via parameters like geqo_threshold. [^3]

 5. Extensions: Third-party extensions like pg_hint_plan can provide Oracle-like hint functionality, though these aren’t part of core PostgreSQL [^4][^5]